-Would you like to create an Ethereum cold wallet on MEW?
 A cold paper wallet is an option for crypto storage when a user has no intention of managing or interacting with a wallet for an extended period of time.
-This kind of wallet would be utilized mainly to collect the accumulated balance of ETH and ERC20 tokens sent to it, and would no longer be a cold wallet once the keys were used in an Ethereum interface online.
+This kind of wallet would be used mainly to collect the accumulated balance of ETH and ERC20 tokens sent to it, and would no longer be a cold wallet once the keys were used in an Ethereum interface online.

-To create a cold wallet using the MEW wallet app
+How to create a paper wallet using the MEW wallet app

 Please keep in mind that the MEW wallet app is a non-custodial wallet and does not collect any of your personal information.
 The app generates private keys securely on the device so MEW has no access to them.
 For more information about that, go ahead and review the following articles: